peachcloud/peach-img-builder/README.md

 cd image-specs
 ```

-For this you will first need to install the `vmdb2` package, on a
+For this you will first need to install the `vmdb2`, `qemu-user-static`,
-Debian Buster or higher system.
+and `binfmt-support` packages on a Debian Buster (or higher) system.

 This repository includes a master YAML recipe (which is basically a
 configuration file) for all of the generated images, diverting as